ExpDev07/coronavirus-tracker-api/CONTRIBUTING.md

 * We will love you forever if you include unit tests.
 We can always use more test coverage
 * If you have updated [Pipefile](./Pipfile), you have to update `Pipfile.lock`, `requirements.txt` and `requirements-dev.txt`.
 See section [Update requirements files](./README.md#update-requirements-files).

+## Some about the database

+* There is gonna be something that must be added into the database because blah blah this is a test.
+This is something in consideration about the database wanting to be added to add stability blah

 ## Your First Code Contribution

 Unsure where to begin contributing to coronavirus-tracker-api ?
 You can start by looking through these issues labels: